FStarLang/FStar/INSTALL.md

 ### Testing a binary package ###

+1. Add `fstar.exe` to your `PATH`, either permanently or temporarily, for instance by running this:

+        $ source setenv.sh
+        $ fstar.exe --version

-1. Test that the binary is good by expanding the archive and running:
+2. Test that the binary is good by expanding the archive and running:

         $ make -C examples/unit-tests

-2. If you have OCaml installed run, the following command should print "Hello F*!"
+3. If you have OCaml installed run, the following command should print "Hello F*!"

         $ make -C examples/hello ocaml

-3. If you have F# installed run, the following command should print "Hello F*!"
+4. If you have F# installed run, the following command should print "Hello F*!"

         $ make -C examples/hello fs

-4. You can try out the full regression suite, but keep in mind that things might fail because of timeouts if your machine is not sufficiently powerful.
+5. You can try out the full regression suite, but keep in mind that things might fail because of timeouts if your machine is not sufficiently powerful.